 - View details: Select the request and the details display on the right of the page. - Mark one or more request as reviewed: Select the requests.
-Then, click to mark all the selected requests as reviewed.
-A comment may be required or, if not required, added. - Change the columns that display: Click \square and select the columns you want to see. - Search: For more information, see Search box on page 67.
+Then, click Mark all the selected requests as reviewed.
+A comment may be required or, if not required, added. - Change the columns that display: Click $\square$ Select columns to display then select the columns you want to see. - Search: For more information, see Search box on page 112.